 My Dear Church Family,

-Should you or a loved one require pastoral care, be assured that your deacons and I will be available to you, and you may contact us by phone or email with your needs and concerns.
+The secretary and I will alternate going into the church office on Monday and Thursday mornings to retrieve the voicemails and check the building.
+Should you or a loved one require pastoral care, be assured that your deacons and I will always be available to you by phone or by email for your needs and concerns.

 Sincerely in our Saviour's love,